Snowflake-Labs/Sentry/docs/src/development/architecture.md

 # CI/CD

 CI/CD is implemented using [nix flake](https://nixos.org).
-This allows for the Github actions to execute the exact same code as a developer would execute on their machine providing strong repeatability and consistency guarantees.
+This allows for the GitHub actions to execute the exact same code as a developer would execute on their machine providing strong repeatability and consistency guarantees.

 ## CI

 Main CI entry point is `nix flake check`.
 It will perform all syntax checks and code lints.
-A Github action calls `nix flake check` on commits into the main branch.
+A GitHub action calls `nix flake check` on commits into the main branch.

 ## CD

-Deployment can be triggered by manually calling corresponding Github action and depend on Github secrets or secrets passed through environment variables.
+Deployment can be triggered by manually calling corresponding GitHub action and depend on GitHub secrets or secrets passed through environment variables.

+The deployment uses [snowcli][2] for pushing objects into Snowflake, relying on it for authentication and logic.

+GitHub actions are provided in the `.github` directory.

 # Project organization